-From mid-September, a list of host laboratories and the research projects they propose are posted on a dedicated platform after registration: https://ppu.pasteur.fr (the link is proposed also in the Current Call section of this web site).
+From mid-September, a list of host laboratories and the research projects they propose are posted on the application website after registration: https://ppu.pasteur.fr (the link is proposed also in the Current Call section of this web site).

 Applications must be sent through the same link: the candidates can select up to four projects they are interested in, and upload a detailed CV and a motivation letter in PDF format.